skoczen/will/README.md

 Will
 ====

 Will is the friendliest, easiest-to-teach bot you've ever used.
-He works in hipchat, in rooms and 1-1 chats.
+He works on hipchat, in rooms and 1-1 chats.

 ### He can: